mateuszk098/Text-Mining/lab03/Readme.md

-We are to analyse the scaling of exponents in Heap's law in two languages in several books.
+We have to analyse the scaling of exponents in Heap's law in two languages in several books.

 Original books: